legendarybrij/Walmart-Locater/README.md

 2. PathFinder + browserify:
    **Possible Approach**
    1) create the grid;
-   2) overlap the grid with the floor plan
+ updat  2) overlap the grid with the floor plan
    3) create database for the floor plan
    4) mark different section of the listed categories in the floor plan
    5) deploy pathfinder